 )

-usdc = int(balance["balance"]) / 1e6
+pusd = int(balance["balance"]) / 1e6

-# 2. Check order book for pricing
+# 2. Check order book for pricing (V2 returns a dict)

 book = client.get_order_book(token_id)

-best_ask = float(book.asks[0]["price"]) if book.asks else None
+best_ask = float(book["asks"][0]["price"]) if book["asks"] else None

 print(f"Best ask: ${best_ask}")